Rueckert-Hartman College for Health Professions

 This course will apply measurement theory to nursing education.
 Students will be presented with multiple strategies to assess and evaluate classroom and clinical performance in nursing education.
 Evidence-based assessment and evaluation practices including test construction and analysis will be presented and critiqued.
 Social ethical and legal issues related to documentation will be analyzed.
 Note(s): DNP-to-PhD students only.

 This course will provide students with core knowledge and skills necessary for understanding analyzing and designing research at the research doctoral level.
 Students will explore the philosophy of science the role of theory and multiple research processes.
 Quantitative qualitative and mixed methods research designs and data collection methods will be introduced.
 The alignment of research components will be emphasized.
 Students will explore ethical and social change implications of designing and conducting research.
 Measurement theory related measurement concepts instrument selection and evaluation including concepts of validity and reliability will be introduced.
 Students will develop an annotated bibliography on their chosen research topic during this course.
-Note(s): DNP-to-PhD students only
+Cross listing(s): CES 807.
+Note(s): DNP-to-PhD students only.

 Students in this research course will build upon knowledge and skills acquired in the prerequisite (NR 807) course and will be presented with opportunities to apply this knowledge.
 This course will provide students with more detailed and specialized knowledge and skills necessary to the conduct of quantitative (deductive) research at the doctoral level including understanding multivariate analysis and applying more advanced statistical concepts including factorial ANOVA mediation moderation logistic regression ANCOVA and MANOVA.
 Students will explore existing datasets and apply appropriate statistical tests to answer research questions with social change implications.
 This course will approach statistics from a problem-solving perspective with emphasis on selection of appropriate statistical tests for complex research questions and social problems.
+Cross listing(s): CES 808.
 Note(s): DNP-to-PhD students only.

 Students enrolled in this course will build on knowledge and skills acquired in the previous two courses and have experience applying these concepts in qualitative (inductive) research.
 Students will develop a more sophisticated understanding of the theoretical antecedents and practical applications of eight contemporary qualitative approaches.
 They will gain experience in the development of qualitative interview guides data collection and management of the process from transcription through analysis.
 The unique challenges of confidentiality and ethical issues will be explored and implications for social change will be addressed.
+Cross listing (s): CES 809.
 Note(s): DNP-to-PhD students only.

 Students enrolled in this course will build upon knowledge and skills acquired in the three previous courses to develop more specialized knowledge and skills necessary in the development implementation and evaluation of mixed methods research at the doctoral level.
 They will understand the types of mixed methods designs and how to select the most appropriate approach for research question(s).
 Emphases in this course will be on the successful integration of quantitative (deductive) and qualitative (inductive) elements into true mixed methods studies and will provide opportunities to perform data analysis and integration of quantitative and qualitative data within a research manuscript.
 The course will emphasize the importance of communication and collaboration between investigators with expertise in the different research paradigms.
 Note(s): DNP-to-PhD students only.